huacenxu/huacenxu.github.io/index.md

 ## About Me

-Hi, I am a data engineer at [BlackRock](https://www.blackrock.com/), the world's largest asset management firm.
+Hi, I am a data professional at [BlackRock](https://www.blackrock.com/), the world's largest asset management firm.
 My team is part of Aladdin Data – BlackRock's proprietary data platform that powers over $10 trillion in assets under management.
 I bring both research rigor and practical technical expertise to my role, with published work in financial modeling and platform engagement, alongside hands-on experience building enterprise-scale data solutions.

 My work spans from developing dashboards for real-time compliance monitoring to creating Python automation frameworks that reduce manual oversight while improving data accuracy and system reliability.
 My research provides me a framework to understand initiatives and connect technical insights into business acumen, which positions me uniquely to deliver business value.